Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 <summary>Environment: Setting Up the Shell Environment</summary>

 ## Environment: Setting Up the Shell Environment
 When the elements of the Vitis software platform are installed, update the shell environment script.
-Set the environment variables to your system specific paths.
+Set the environment variables to your system-specific paths.

 Edit `env_setup.sh` script with your file paths:
 ```bash